arkency/posts/posts/2014-02-16-from-feature-vision-to-stories.md

 In the spirit of Agile **we don't want to deploy this feature after long time of working on it.
 We want to build it iteratively and deploy often**.
 We will seek the feedback from the customer and from the users of our software.
-We want to continiously deliver value.
+We want to continuously deliver value.
-And if the customer decides to change the priorities and focus after 10 days of working on the feature to something new, that can possibily bring greater value, then it shall remain her/his right.
+And if the customer decides to change the priorities and focus after 10 days of working on the feature to something new, that can possibly bring greater value, then it shall remain her/his right.
 In such case we would like everything that has been done and deployed so far to be usable and beneficial to the users.